Skip to main content

 Central Coast Council has developed a long term programme of works that will see all our playspaces repaired, upgraded or replaced over a 20 year renewal cycle.
 To learn about Council’s strategic direction for the development and sustainable management of playspaces read Council’s Playspace Strategy.

-Find a playspace near you on our interactive map
+Find a playspace near you

 • A playground is an older term referring to public play equipment provided within a park or reserve.
 Playspaces are more than the play equipment - they include a ‘whole of park’ experience and can offer spaces for multiple activities and play experiences within the reserve or park for a range of abilities - often with supporting infrastructure (for example, seating, pathways, drinking water etc.).